AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

    ![](assets/configure-feedbacksettings-step4.png)

 1. You can either enable or disable the default questions, or completely modify the default questions to suit your requirement.
-For example, you can remove the default question “The training matter was relevant to me.”, and add replace the question with “I found the training to be useful and relevant.”
+For example, you can remove the default question "The training matter was relevant to me.", and add replace the question with "I found the training to be useful and relevant."
 1. After you finalize the questions for learners, you can configure the reminder settings.
 By default, there is an existing reminder, where the application sends automatic reminders to learners on successful completion of a course.
 This reminder is also set to recur every two weeks until the learner responds.
 You can either modify the existing reminder by clicking on the reminder, or add a new reminder.

    ![](assets/configure-feedbacksettings-step6.png)